emmeowzing/HqO/README.md

 3. Uncomment [`terraform/main.tf#L36-43`](terraform/main.tf#L36) and comment-out the former resource block pertaining to the webserver deployment implementation, followed by applying these changes with Terraform.

-In my own cluster, I see that the image is pulled successfully and starts:
+In my own cluster, I see that the image is pulled from my private repository and successfully starts:
 ```shell
 $ k describe pod test-server-959dd6866-2qdmh
 Name:         test-server-959dd6866-2qdmh